pulseshift/ui5-cache-buster/README.md

 * `options.hash.digestType` (string, optional) One of `hex`, `base26`, `base32`, `base36`, `base49`, `base52`, `base58`, `base62`, `base64` (default: `base62`).
 * `options.hash.maxLength` (number, optional) The maximum hash length in chars (default: `8`).

-### Outlook

-Here is a brief overview on what we are working right know and what will follow, soon.
-We are interested to hear your opinion on what should follow next.

-Current idea backlog (unordered):
-- Support for custom UI5 control libraries
-- Support for custom UI5 themes
-- Support for non-UI5 resources like an assets directory

 ### License